calcmogul/controls-engineering-in-frc/README.md

 Decompress walls of math.
 The Kalman filter derivation is a particularly big offender.

+Reintroduce variables in later chapters that came from earlier chapters to avoid confusion and needing to trace a tree of references.

 Add exercises at the end of each chapter (with solutions) for reader practice.
 This book is supposed to be "practical" after all.
 * This should help me see the points I want to teach in each chapter (since